thenativeweb/roboter/README.md

 ![roboter](https://github.com/thenativeweb/roboter/raw/master/images/logo.jpg "roboter")

+## Upgrading from 5.x to 6.x

+roboter 6.x received a major update with respect to the ESLint rules being used.
+That means that when you update you should be prepared to adjust some code analysis issues in your code.
+Additionally, you need to change the name of the ESLint configuration module in your `.eslintrc.json` file: The new base name is now `es/node` (was `es/2015/server`), if you are working on a client project it's `es/browser` (was `es/2015/client`).

 ## Upgrading from 4.x to 5.x

 roboter 5.x names the directory for unit tests `unit`, not `units`, to streamline things with `integration` and `performance`.
 This means that you need to rename the `units` directory to `unit` in your projects.